Last updated

 To initializing and using calls from OpenAI, even for testing, you need to be on a paid OpenAI plan with billing correctly set up.
-You also need to generate an API key and set up authentication.
+You also need to and .

 One of ChatGPT's core features is the Chat.
 This is essentially the API version of what you experience when you use OpenAI's own .
 When you send a request to OpenAI's server, it includes a message, and the server responds with a generated text.